elsonjose/TeamSync/api/readme-v1.0.md

        Approve or reject corrections made by the user.
   - #### User
     1. ##### Sign In
        The user can sign in using email and password.
+    2. ##### Clock in
+       User can clock in.
+This creates a new entry in time-logs.
+Also updates users table with additional info.
+    3. ##### Clock out
+       User can clock out.
+This makes the same changes.
+    4. ##### Corrections
+       User can regularize their attendance.
 <hr>

 ### Learnings